On the generalization of language models from in-context learning and finetuning: a controlled study: Discussion

 \section{Discussion}

 In this paper, we performed controlled experiments on how language models generalize various types of novel information from in-context learning and finetuning.
 Overall, we find that the models generalize better on average along several dimensions from in-context learning.
-Using in-context learning to augment the finetuning dataset can exploit the complementary benefits of both to yield better performance.
+Using in-context reasoning to augment the finetuning dataset can exploit the complementary benefits of both to yield better performance.

 \textbf{The distinct inductive biases of in-context learning and finetuning:} A variety of works have studied the inductive biases of in-context learning.
 One common theme has been to emphasize that in-context learning can approximate gradient descent \citep[e.g.][]{vonoswald2023transformers}, in settings where that behavior is optimal.
 However, a variety of other works have found that the inductive biases of in-context learning can vary depending on factors such as dataset diversity \citep{raventos2024pretraining} or model scale \citep{wei2023larger}.
-Indeed, \citet{elmoznino2024context} argue that in-context learning Several works have explicitly noted the distinct inductive biases of in-context vs. in-weights learning (e.g. ``rule-based'' vs ``exemplar-based'' generalization) \citep{chan2022transformers,shen2023pretrained,awadalla2022exploring}---while others have argued that they are more similar than they might seem \citep{mosbach-etal-2023-shot}.
-Our work contributes to this line of findings, but goes beyond the typical input-output tasks considered in these works, to consider other types of knowledge.
+Indeed, \citet{elmoznino2024context} argue that in-context learning has an ``Occam's razor''-like bias towards minimizing complexity, which enhances its generalization.
+Several works have explicitly noted the distinct inductive biases of in-context vs. in-weights learning (e.g. ``rule-based'' vs ``exemplar-based'' generalization) \citep{chan2022transformers,shen2023pretrained,awadalla2022exploring}---while others have argued that they are more similar than they might seem \citep{mosbach-etal-2023-shot}.
+Our work contributes to this line of findings, by moving beyond the typical input-output tasks considered in these works, to consider other types of knowledge---and illustrates some potential utility of these differences, by showing how the more flexible generalization of in-context learning can be exploited to improve the generalization of fine-tuning.